 - Previous surgeries to the testicles

-- Previous hernia repairs, (there may have been damage to the sperm tubes)
+- Previous hernia repairs, (there may have been damages to the sperm tubes)

 - Overheating the testicles, the testicles are outside the body to help reduce the temperature so that sperms can be formed properly